betobe/SUIStudio/README.md

 # Convention
 ## Naming
 lowerCamelCase is the choice for directories and files.
-Also, you will find that components named with dash (-) doesn't work.
 ```
-components/house/mainwindow/...
+components/house/mainWindow/...
 ```

 # Workflows